dd9jn/rfc4880bis/crypto-refresh.md

 Only the truncated sequence of octets is the valid representation of a curve OID.

 Implementations MUST implement Ed25519 for use with EdDSA, and Curve25519 for use with ECDH.
+Implementations SHOULD implement Ed448 for use with EdDSA, and X448 for use with ECDH.

 ### Curve-Specific Wire Formats {#curve-specific-formats}